Moocowsgomoo/StS-ConstructMod/README.md

 Here is a great video showing how to install mods, by Xterminator: https://www.youtube.com/watch?v=r2m2aL1eEjw

+## Special Thanks ##
+1. Thanks to the [devs](https://www.megacrit.com/) of **SlayTheSpire** for making such and awesome game, allowing us to mod it, and allowing us to use recolored versions of their art assets in our mod
+2. Thanks to t-larson and contributors (https://github.com/t-larson) for BaseMod!!
+3. Thanks to kiooeht and contributors (https://github.com/kiooeht) for ModTheSpire!!

 ## Other Mods ##
 There are lots of fantastic mods that already exist for Slay the Spire.
 An updated list can be found at:
 * https://github.com/kiooeht/ModTheSpire/wiki/List-of-Known-Mods